nerves-networking/mdns_lite/README.md

 responses.

-`host` can have the value of  `:hostname` in which case the value will be replaced with the value of `:inet.gethostname()`, otherwise you can provide a string value.
+`host` can have the value of  `:hostname` in which case the value will be replaced with the value of `:inet.gethostname/0`, otherwise you can provide a string value.
 You can specify an alias hostname in which case `host` will be `["hostname", "alias-example"]`.
 The second value must be a string.
 When you use an alias, an "A" query can be made to  `alias-example.local` as well as to